Real estate diagnosis: risk assessment for lead exposure (Crep)

 Lead present at concentrations greater than 1 mg/cm²

-The Crep must have been completed less than 1 year at the time of the sale of the house.
+Crep must have been completed since less than 1 year at the time of the sale of the dwelling or since under 6 years on the date of signature of the lease.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-You may be liable if you do not voluntarily pass the diagnosis on to the buyer or if you mention false information in the sale advertisement to mislead the buyer.
+You may be liable if you do not provide the diagnosis or if you mention false information in the sale announcement to mislead the future buyer.

-The purchaser may appeal to the court to request the cancelation of the sale or obtain damages.
+The purchaser may to appeal to the court of justice of the place where the property is located to request the cancelation of the sale or obtain damages.

 You may also be fined €1,500 if you are using an uncertified (€3,000 in case of recurrence).